Founded in 1966 Fresno Audubon is a chapter of the National Audubon Society.

 Fresno Audubon hosts many educational programs, sponsors field trips, advocates for local environmental conservation, engages community members in outdoor Citizen Science learning opportunities, and publishes the monthly online newsletter – The Yellowbill.

-Typically, the trip participants meet in the parking lot at the northwest corner of Palm and Bullard at 7:45am, and carpooling is encouraged.
+Check our calendar for the meeting place for each field trip.
+Carpooling is encouraged.
 Check weather ahead of time to know what to expect and come prepared.
 Be sure to bring binoculars if you have them and a lunch.
-The first trip of the season will be to Grant Grove on 1 October 2014.

 Becoming a Member

-Join Fresno Audubon Society as a local chapter member or by becoming a member of National Audubon Society.
+Join Fresno Audubon Society as a local chapter member or become a member by joining National Audubon Society.

-Or join the National Audubon Society for $25.
-National members receive Audubon magazine 4 times/year and are automatically enrolled in the local chapter.
+Or you can join the National Audubon Society for $20.
+National members receive Audubon magazine 4 times/year and are automatically enrolled as members of Fresno Audubon Society.
+Fresno Audubon receives an annual support contribution from National Audubon Society, but the amount we receive is a fraction of the total membership amount.